Judging guidelines and instructions for submission of entries:

 * All pages of the entry must be numbered.

-* The photograph limit will count any combination of grouped photos as individual photos (e.g., collages, etc. would be counted as more than one photograph).
+*The photograph limit will count any combination of grouped photos as individual photos (e.g., collages, etc. would be counted as more than one photograph).
 Any social media post or marketing piece containing photos will be counted as a photograph.
+ALL PHOTOS AND MARKETING MATERIALS SHOULD BE CONTAINED IN THE CATEGORY SECTIONS.

-The dining awards chair and NACUFS staff will review all entries upon receipt for rule adherence, qualification, and classification, and reserve the right to recategorize entries if deemed appropriate.
+The dining awards chair and NACUFS staff will review all entries upon receipt for rule adherence, qualification, and classification, and reserve the right to recategorized entries if deemed appropriate.

 The decision of the judges is final.